jamesmontemagno/monkey-cache/README.md

 |.NET|4.6.1+|

 ## Setup

+First, select an implementation of **Monkey Cache** that you would like (LiteDB, SQLite, or FileStore).
+Install the specific NuGet for that implementation, which will also install the base **MonkeyCache** library.
+Installing **MonkeyCache** without an implementation will only give you the high level interfaces.

 It is required that you set an ApplicationId for your application so a folder is created specifically for your app on disk.
 This can be done with a static string on Barrel before calling ANY method: